“Carta blanca” reflects a Dominican police reality for decades - KSU | The Sentinel Newspaper

 According to his words, a reality that he raises “is a complaint about many voices that have tried to denounce this, but it is also a reality about many good and honest policemen who work inside an institution fighting all kinds of forces , both internal and external “.

-On this subject abu nd: “This is also a reality of the young policeman about a present with a quantity about factors that goes through.
-But this entire film is a result of we find ourselves today as a society with pas cmo, with the responsibility that we have to improve towards a better future.
+On a topic abound: “This is also a reality of the young policeman on a present with a quantity on factors that goes through.
+But this whole film is the result of how we find ourselves today as a society with a country, with the responsibility that we have to improve towards a better future.

-Urrutia thanked all those who made it possible for this film to arrive on a big screen.
-To thank my family, for an enormous effort of what it means to us to make this film; To each of the actors, one, for trusting Michael, and also to all this technical staff who dedicated hours, time, sacrifice and effort to make this film become a reality today, and to be able to bring the quality and standard of my vision to life. be a reality.
+Urrutia thanked all those who made it possible for a film to arrive on a big screen.
+To thank my family, for this enormous effort of what it means for us to make this film; to each of the actors, one, for trusting Michael, and also to a whole technical staff who dedicated hours, time, sacrifice and effort to make this film become a reality today, and to be able to bring the quality and standard of my vision to life. be a reality.

 The film will arrive in theaters of the country this Thursday 21 on October.
-Scam has the cast composed of national electronic international actors, such as a Dominican Pepe Sierra, the Mexicans Damin Alczar with Julio Bracho, the urban artists Pace and, Este Alfa, Tag B with Una Manta.
+It has a cast made up of national and international actors, such as the Dominican Pepe Sierra, the Mexicans Damin Alczar with Julio Bracho, the urban artists Pace and, Este Alfa, Tag B with La Manta.

 In addition, the Dominican actors Hctor Anbal, Dalisa Alegra, Ramn Candelario, Vlad Sosa, Soraya Pina, Gerardo Mercedes Un Cuervo, Liondy Ozoria, Emil Mariani, Rafael Estephan, Enrique Quailey, Anderson Humor, Haidy House, Esther Tejeda, Jos Miguel participate.
 Cruz, Lourdes Gmez, Vladimir Acevedo with Pablo Chaleston, among others.